 Olympic Treats for Kids:

 - Olympic Ring Sugar Cookies.
-Make a batch of sugar cookies using two different size circle cookie cutters (or glasses) cut dough in to rings and bake.
-Make batches of frosting and use food coloring to make red, blue, green, yellow, and black frosting.
+Make a batch of sugar cookies using two different size circle cookie cutters (or glasses) cut the dough into rings and bake.
+Make batches of frosting and use food coloring to make the red, blue, green, yellow, and black frosting.
 You can also use sprinkles or decorating gel.
 Frost the cookie rings to look like the Olympic Rings

 - Teaching point: The five Olympic Rings represent the 5 Regions of athletes (The Americas, Europe, Africa, Asia, and Oceana).
 Every national flag in the world contains at least one of those colors

 - Olympic Torch Ice Cream Cone: Fill a sugar cone with Orange Sherbet or other flame-colored ice- cream.

 - The Olympic Torch Relay for the PyeongChang Olympics started on October 24, 2017, in Greece and will travel over 12,000 miles by road and 10,000 miles by air during the 95-day torch relay before reaching the opening ceremonies on February 9, 2018.